Directory of activities

 Our Manchester Innovation Labs provide a robust, effective means of co-developing research projects with companies to address a business need.

-We have been placed top in the UK for our knowledge transfer partnerships.
 Through our structure and funding support, we place graduates to support businesses in addressing key innovation challenges.

 Our students are able to undertake an Enterprise Challenge, which combines enterprise units with a community-based enterprise project with not-for-profit organisations.